 - where someone appears likely to commit a criminal offence but there are no reasonable grounds to believe that a criminal offence has been committed.

-The judge can order that the alleged abuser:
+The judge can order that the person causing harm do one or more of the following:

 - stop communicating with you, in person, by mail or email, telephone, etc.;

-- periodically report to the police or a probation officer; or
+- periodically report to the police or a probation officer

 A peace bond cannot be used to protect from emotional or financial abuse.